treolabs/treocore/README.md

 * [Nginx server configuration](docs/en/administration/nginx-server-configuration.md)

 ### Installation
-Installation guide is based on **linux mint OS**, but you can use any unix-based system you want, just modify linux command for your OS.
+> Installation guide is based on **linux mint OS**.<br/>Of course, you can use any unix-based system, but make sure that your OS supported following commands.<br/>

 To create your new TreoCore application, first make sure you're using PHP 7.1 or above and have [Composer](https://getcomposer.org/) installed.

 1. Create your new project by running:
    ```